tusharxoxoxo/blazingly-fast-javascript/README.md

 let's try to prove our intuition, sets, and maps are slower than arrays there is a breakpoint where we should use a set after which sets start to perform better than arrays, always check

+the different between slice and splice splice -> splice take things about slice -> creates a view into it's even in the name, u can kind of guess it